josh-collinsworth/joco-sveltekit/src/lib/content/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 ---
-title: "How to Create Custom Editor Blocks with Block Lab"
+title: 'How to Create Custom Editor Blocks with Block Lab'
-date: "2020-06-14"
+date: '2020-06-14'
-updated: "2020-07-02"
+updated: '2020-07-02'
 categories:
-  - "css"
+  - css
-  - "design"
+  - design
-  - "php"
+  - php
-  - "wordpress"
+  - wordpress
-coverImage: "block-lab-banner.png"
+coverImage: 'block-lab-banner.png'
 coverWidth: 386
 coverHeight: 125
 excerpt: Block Lab is a WordPress plugin that simplifies the process of creating custom blocks to use in the block editor, AKA Gutenberg, the new content editor in WordPress 5.0.
 This post explains how to use it, even if you only know basic HTML.
 ---

 <script>
   import PullQuote from '$lib/components/PullQuote.svelte' import Callout from '$lib/components/Callout.svelte'